FirebirdSQL/firebird/doc/sql.extensions/README.hypothetical_set_agg_functions.md

     | CUME_DIST(<args>) WITHIN GROUP (ORDER BY <sorted_args>)
 ```

 Each of the "hypothetical-set" aggregates is associated with a window function of the same name.
-In each case, the aggregate's result is the value that the associated window function would have returned for the "hypothetical" row constructed from args, if such a row had been added to the sorted group of rows represented by the sorted_args.
-For each of these functions, the list of direct arguments given in args must match the number and types of the aggregated arguments given in sorted_args.
-Unlike most built-in aggregates, these aggregates are not strict, that is they do not drop input rows containing nulls. `NULL` values sort according to the rule specified in the `ORDER BY` clause.
+In each case, the aggregate's result is the value that the associated window function would have returned for the "hypothetical" row constructed from `args`, if such a row had been added to the sorted group of rows represented by the `sorted_args`.
+For each of these functions, the list of direct arguments given in `args` must match the number and types of the aggregated arguments given in `sorted_args`.
+Unlike most built-in aggregates, these aggregates are not strict, that is they do not drop input rows containing NULLs. `NULL` values sort according to the rule specified in the `ORDER BY` clause.

-The values ​​of the input arguments must be constant within each group.
+The values ​​of the input arguments `args` must be constant within each group.

-The number of input arguments of the hypothetical set functions must match the number of sorting elements in the `WITHIN GROUP (ORDER BY <sorted_args>)` clause.

 An example of using hypothetical set functions without grouping: